 Study abroad helps you gain a deeper global perspective in your coursework.
 The experience can also help students build a strong skill set for the workplace.
 According to the National Association of Colleges and Employers, there are eight competencies students should master to show they are career-ready.
 Study abroad especially helps to develop:

 - Critical Thinking/Problem Solving

 - Professionalism/Work Ethic

 - Global/Intercultural Fluency

-Want to see how study abroad can be added to your resume?
+Do you want to see how study abroad can be added to your resume?
 Reach out to the Experiential Learning and Study Abroad Manager.

 Are there other ways to gain international experience?